pleb-devs/nextjs_nostr_app_ndk_template/README.md

 ![alt text](image.png)

-We choose yes for eslint to improve readability of our code and yes to tailwind to make building out your UI efficient.
+We choose yes for eslint to improve readability of our code, and yes to tailwind to make building out your UI efficient.

 ## Install NDK